 Introduction: Vision Science Graduate Program

 Vision Science is a broad and growing field.
 It encompasses numerous disciplines such as anatomy, physiology, psychophysics, optics, neuroanatomy, pathology, eye movements, perception, and color vision among others.
-Pacific’s Vision Science Graduate (VSG) program provides the student with a broad understanding of vision science and an in-depth knowledge of a particular area within the field.
-Faculty of the College of Optometry have expertise in numerous fields including contact lenses, ocular disease, binocular vision, sports vision, vision performance, and low vision.
+Pacific’s Vision Science Graduate (VSG) program provides the student with a broad understanding of vision science and in-depth knowledge of a particular area within the field.
+Faculty of the College of Optometry have expertise in numerous fields, including contact lenses, ocular disease, binocular vision, sports vision, vision performance, and low vision.
 Each student works with a faculty advisor to complete a thesis or dissertation based on original research.

 Pacific University College of Optometry offers students two graduate programs for advanced study and research of the visual system: PhD in Vision Science Program and MS in Vision Science Program.